-A proposed primer for how discerning Christians can engage sexually provocative movies.
+A proposed primer for how discerning Christians can think about films that are sexually provocative.

 Thanks for posting this piece and asking such important questions.
 I think this discussion is one that is entirely worthy.
 For me, personally, I always think what will I gain and what will I lose from viewing something that has sexually explicit content.
 I know the gain-loss might seem a bit naive, but it seems to work.
 For example, there are certain films and TV shows where the sexual relationship actually drives the art, as opposed to just being there for the sake of being there.
 I stopped watching Game of Thrones after te second season for this very reason; the sexual activity just seemed to me to be entirely gratuitous and excessive and really did nothing to move the series in any direction.
 It didn't seem essential to the character.
 Mad Men, a show I watch and will continue to watch, is a bit different in my view.
 The sexual relationships define characters and their flaws, to some extent, which is pretty real and honest.

 I definitely agree that people really should make their own decisions about what type of material to consume, lest they stumble.
 It also is important to look inward to see if our lives are reflecting any of what I mentioned above.